Chair (Non-Executive Member)

-She holds a BSc in Economics from the Wharton School of the University of Pennsylvania.
+She holds a BSc in Economics from the Wharton School of the University of Pennsylvania, USA.
 She is a Statutory Auditor, a Certified Public Accountant (CPA), a Certified Internal Auditor (CIA) and a Certified Risk Management Assurance (CRMA) professional, focusing on the audit and risk management sectors.
-Additionally, she has obtained a Qualification in Internal Audit Leadership (QIAL).
-She commenced her career in the US at the auditing and consulting firm Peat Marwick & Mitchell (now KPMG) where she reached the position of Audit Manager, and subsequently assumed managerial responsibilities in the Montedison Group as Financial Controller and later as Head of Internal Audit.
-In 1999, she launched the practice of corporate governance services in KPMG Italy.
+She commenced her career in the US at the auditing and consulting firm Peat Marwick & Mitchell (now KPMG), where she reached the position of Audit Manager.
+Subsequently, following her transfer to Italy, she assumed managerial responsibilities in the Montedison Group as Financial Controller and later as Head of Internal Audit.
+In 1999, as associate partner, she successfully launched the practice of corporate governance services in KPMG Italy.
 Subsequently, she took on the role of Chief Internal Audit Executive of the Poste Italiane Group (2002-2014).
 She has carried out various professional and academic activities focusing on risk and control governance and has written two books.
 She was Vice Chair (2013-2014) and Director of the Institute of Internal Auditors (2007-2014), Chair of the European Confederation of Institutes of Internal Auditing (2011-2012) and Chair of the Italian Association of Internal Auditors (2004-2010).
-Furthermore, she served as Independent Director and Chair of the Risk and Control Committee of Autogrill SpA (2012-2017) as well as of Italmobiliare SpA (2014-2017).
-Since 2014 she has been Chair of the Board of Statutory Auditors of Assicurazioni Generali SpA and a member of the Boards and/or the Audit Committees of some non-financial companies (Moncler, Illycaffè).
-She has been a Member of the Board of Directors of the Bank since January 2017 and is currently Chair of the Audit Committee and a Member of the Corporate Governance, Sustainability and Nominations Committee.
+Commencing in 2012, she assumed roles in boards of directors, serving as Independent Director and Chair of the Risk and Control Committee of Autogrill SpA (2012-2017) as well as of Italmobiliare SpA (2014-2017).
+She was also Chair of the Board of Statutory Auditors of Assicurazioni Generali SpA (2014 - April 2023).
+She is currently a member of the Boards and/or the Audit Committees of some non-financial companies (Moncler, Illycaffè) and since May 2023 she is independent non-executive member of the Board of Directors, Chair of the Nomination Committee as well as member of the Control and Risk Committee of ENI SpA, an energy company.
+She has been a Member of the Board of Directors since January 2017.
+She is also Chair of the Audit Committee and a Member of the Corporate Governance, Sustainability and Nominations Committee.

 Year of birth: 1973

-She holds an MA (Cantab) from the University of Cambridge and an MBA from the Harvard Business School.
+She holds an MA (Cantab) from the University of Cambridge, UK, and an MBA from the Harvard Business School, USA.
 She commenced her career in 1995 at the UK Government’s Department of Trade and Industry, focusing on the Communications and Information Industries policy, and subsequently held roles as a strategy consultant with Booz Allen Hamilton’s Tech, Media and Telco practice and with the Institutional Equity Division of Morgan Stanley.
-Since 2005, she has held various roles, including Global Head of Professional Publishing and Global Head of Strategy, Investment Advisory at Thomson Reuters (now Refinitiv).
+Since 2005, she has held various roles, including Global Head of Professional Publishing and Global Head of Strategy, Investment Advisory at Thomson Reuters (now London Stock Exchange Group).
 Afterwards, she joined the team founding FinTech startup Credit Benchmark, becoming its CEO (2012-2016).
 Then, she served as Head of Innovation at Deutsche Bank (2016-2018) and as Chief Digital Officer at UBS (2019-2020).
-Since 2018 she has served as a non-executive member of the Board of Directors of specialty (re)insurer Axis Capital, while she is also a member of the Risk Committee, the Compensation Committee and the Corporate Governance and Nominating Committee.
-She served as a non-executive member of the Board of Directors of Itiviti Group AB (July 2020 - May 2021).
-She is an external member of the Audit Committee of the University of Cambridge as of January 2021, a member of the Advisory Board of Concirrus as of May 2021 and a member of the Supervisory Council of Luminor Group as of April 2022.
-She has been a Member of the Board of Directors of the Bank since July 2020.
-She is the Chair of the Corporate Governance, Sustainability and Nominations Committee and she is a Member of the Audit Committee.
+Since 2018 she has served as a non-executive member of the Board of Directors of specialty (re)insurer Axis Capital, while she is also a member of the Human Capital and Compensation Committee and of the Corporate Governance, Nominating and Social Responsibility Committee.
+She served as a non-executive member of the Board of Directors of Itiviti Group AB (July 2020 - May 2021) and as a member of the Supervisory Council of Luminor Group (April 2022 - October 2023).
+She is an external member of the Audit Committee of the University of Cambridge as of January 2021.
+She has been a Member of the Board of Directors since July 2020.
+She is also Chair of the Corporate Governance, Sustainability and Nominations Committee and a Member of the Risk Management Committee.

 Johannes Herman Frederik G. Umbgrove